mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 49:42

-But finally, [the] final practice is very simple: A is just A. Mountain is just mountain.
+But finally, [the] final practice is very simple: ‘A’ is just ‘A’.
+Mountain is just mountain.
 River is just river.
 And until this, you have to *do*.
 When you are [a] ballerina, you are [a] ballerina, and just a ballerina – that's enough.
 But this ballerina is exactly interconnected, interpenetrated – [components?], everything; nothing to separate from her or him.
 At that time, this ballerina [is] called [a] great ballerina.
 So what is that?
 Ballerina is ballerina; that's enough.
 River is green; flower is red.

 That's why a [Zen Master](glossary#zen-master) says, "When you feel hungry, eat.
 When you feel [sleepy], sleep."
 But this is [the] third stage; this is the very profound, highest level of understanding.
 Not just like a dog, not just like a [cat](glossary#cat).
 We misunderstand [the] Zen [saying], "When you feel hungry, eat.
 When you feel sleepy, sleep."
 This is not [the] first stage, first level of understanding; [this] is the very profound, highest level of understanding.